joelouthan/Theologicus/src/bibliography/biblio-cmt-acts.md

 Brown, David, A. R. Fausset, and Robert Jamieson. *A Commentary, Critical, Experimental, and Practical, on the Old and New Testaments: Acts–Revelation*.
 Vol. VI.
 London; Glasgow: William Collins, Sons, & Company, Limited, n.d.

 Bruce, F. F. *The Book of the Acts*.
-Rev. ed., [Repr.].
+Rev. ed., .
 The New International Commentary on the New Testament.
 Grand Rapids, Mich: Eerdmans, 2009.

 Calvin, John, and Henry Beveridge. *Commentary upon the Acts of the Apostles*.
 Bellingham, WA: Logos Bible Software, 2010.